-Kay W. Ellis

-South Hall [SH], Room 211 | 718.289.5127
+Kay W. Ellis South Hall [SH], Room 211 | 718.289.5127

-The Division of Administration and Finance oversees the financial, administrative, technical and campus service operations at Bronx Community College.
-Our team includes the people who design and maintain the buildings and grounds, collect tuition, strategically align resources to academic programs and administrative initiatives, procure goods and services, manage human resources, operate computer systems, provide preparedness, emergency response and safety services to the campus community and support enhanced events, conferences and campus services.

-We are committed to providing leadership in effective and efficient business, facility and resource management, to engaging in sound ethical policies and professional best practices and to utilizing innovative skills and technology to support the overall mission of teaching, research and public service.
+The Division of Administration and Finance oversees the financial, business, information technology, physical plant, human capital, safety, campus planning and campus service operations at Bronx Community College.
+Our team includes the people who design, maintain and clean the buildings and grounds, collect tuition, strategically align resources to academic programs and administrative initiatives, procure goods and services, manage human resources, operate computer systems, provide patrol, preparedness, emergency response and safety services to the campus community and support enhanced events, conferences and campus services.
+We are committed to superior service and stewardship, to providing leadership in effective and efficient resource management, to engaging in sound ethical policies and professional best practices, and to utilizing innovative skills and technology to support the overall mission of teaching, research and public service.